PlatinumFoxTail/AlgorithmsAI/documents/testing_documentation.md

 # Testing documentation

 The testing focus of this project is set on the network (network.py), and not other parts such as the user interface (digit_predicter.ipynb).
-The testing can be divided into two parts: Unit testing & checkstyle and Sanity check.
-The former is self-explanatory, and the Sanity check includes a comparsion of intermediate outputs from the network and a simple network based on simplified input and output.
+The testing can be divided into three parts: Sanity check, Prediction accuracy, and Unit testing & checkstyle.
+The last is self-explanatory, and the Sanity check includes a comparsion of intermediate outputs from the network and a simple network based on simplified input and output.
+Prediction accuracy visualizes the prediction accuracy of the neural network as a function of training epochs.

 ## Sanity check